robinrendle/robinrendle.com/_adventures/notes-from-the-field.md

 ---
-title: A New Home
+title: Notes from the Field
 date: 2019-01-26
 ---

-Friends!

 Whilst many companies herd towards a similar aesthetic—the ever-so-slightly geometric letters and the rather [plain looking grotesques](https://ohnotype.co/blog/everybody-fall-in-line)—there’s something else going on in the typographic community.